ZucchiniTang/Behavioral_cloning/writeup.md

 ####3.
 Submission code is usable and readable

-The model.ipynb file contains the code for training and saving the convolution neural network`model2.h5`.
+The model2.py file contains the code for training and saving the convolution neural network`model2.h5`.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ###Model Architecture and Training Strategy

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 and 5x5 filter sizes and 5 convolution layer (Convolution neural network block of `model.ipynb`)
+My model consists of a convolution neural network with 3x3 and 5x5 filter sizes and 5 convolution layer (Convolution neural network part of `model2.py`)

-The model includes RELU layers `activation="relu"` to introduce nonlinearity (Convolution neural network block of `model.ipynb``model.ipynb`), and the data is normalized in the model using a Keras lambda layer(`model.add(Lambda(lambda x: (x/127.5) - 1., input_shape=(160,320,3)))`) (Convolution neural network block of `model.ipynb` ).
+The model includes RELU layers `activation="relu"` to introduce nonlinearity (Convolution neural network part of `model2.py`), and the data is normalized in the model using a Keras lambda layer(`model.add(Lambda(lambda x: (x/127.5) - 1., input_shape=(160,320,3)))`) (Convolution neural network block of `model2.py` ).

 ####2.
 Attempts to reduce overfitting in the model